ibourn/AI-javascript-demos/README.md

   An application that uses machine learning to select optimal text colors based on background colors.

 - **[Mood Detection](./mood-detection/README.md)**
-  A real-time mood detection system that analyzes facial expressions using face-api.js and HTML5 Canvas.
+  A real-time mood detection system that analyzes facial expressions using face-api.js.